vllm-project/vllm-spyre/docs/README.md

 </p>

 !!! info "The vLLM-Spyre site is moving."
-    The vLLM-Spyre documentation is migrating to: **[blog.vllm.ai/vllm-spyre/](https://blog.vllm.ai/vllm-spyre/)**.
-Please update any bookmarks.
+    The vLLM-Spyre documentation is now hosted at: **[blog.vllm.ai/vllm-spyre/](https://blog.vllm.ai/vllm-spyre)**.
+Please update any bookmarks - `vllm-spyre.readthedocs.io` has been retired.

-    `vllm-spyre.readthedocs.io` will be retired soon.

 **IBM Spyre** is the first production-grade Artificial Intelligence Unit (AIU) accelerator born out of the IBM Research AIU family.
 It is part of a long-term strategy of developing novel architectures and full-stack technology solutions for the emerging space of generative AI.
 Spyre builds on the foundation of IBM’s internal AIU research and delivers a scalable, efficient architecture for accelerating AI in enterprise environments.